rachelgagnon/gemma-flex-tpu-example/README.md

 Save a version of the Gemma 2B model.
 Downloaded the model from Kaggle.
 This download is a .tar.gz archive.
 Extract the archive into a directory and name it pytorch_model.

 ### Create a cloud storage bucket
-Click here to create a GCS bucket or run the following commands:

-export GCS_BUCKET="your--bucket"
-gsutil mb gs://$GCS_BUCKET
-Make sure your GCS bucket name does not include the gs:// prefix
+Create a cloud storage bucket for your flex template.

 ### Create a custom container
 To build a custom container, use Docker.
 This repository contains a Dockerfile that you can use to build your custom container.
-To build and push a container to Artifact Registry by using Docker or Cloud Build, follow the instructions in the Build and push the image section of "Build custom container images for Dataflow" in the Google Cloud documentation.
+To build and push a container to Artifact Registry by using Cloud Build.

+gcloud builds submit --tag us-central1-docker.pkg.dev/dataflow-build/rgagnon/gemma-tpu-image gcloud builds submit --tag gcr.io/dataflow-build/rgagnon/gemma-tpu-image

 ### Create Pub/Sub topics for input and output
 To create your Pub/Sub source and sink, follow the instructions in Create a Pub/Sub topic in the Google Cloud documentation.
 For this example, create two topics, one input topic and one output topic.
 Follow the instructions in Create pull subscriptions to create a pull subscription for each of the two topics you jsut created.
 The input subscription allows you to provide input to the pipeline, while the output subscription will allow you to see the output from the pipeline during and after execution.